chrisballinger/prosody-modules/mod_firewall/README.markdown

     NOT FROM: user@example.com
     KIND NOT: message

+Some conditions do not take parameters, and these should end with just a question mark, like:

+    IN ROSTER?

 ### Zones

 A 'zone' is one or more hosts or JIDs.
 It is possible to match when a